danmalcolm/BuildUp/README.md

 Purpose
 -------

-If you're writing unit tests against an object model, this may be familiar:
+If you're writing unit tests against an object model, you're approach to creating objects might have evolved along the following lines:

 "I need an Order object in my test, better create one..."